 I long for a positive peace.
 I will speak up for that.
 A person can don a new world view, by slowly exchanging his or her current world view for a stronger story.
 This can be good.

-So, if you love Jesus, that’s fine.
-I am advocating we think more about how to build our lives around things that matter, and truth and beauty matter.
 I want to continue to change my view in order to get something done for the good of others.
 Currently we’re not promoting e pluribus unum, one out of the many, because the many aren’t having helpful conversations.
 Who has much of a voice today unless making headlines or Tweet storms?
 But I conclude: This nation will never be homogenous again.
 Well, not ever without ethnic cleansing…

 There really isn’t any going back – bringing back, as the POTUS says – the real America – unless you want to risk that attempt at greatness being enforced, as in, swallow the propaganda and lies [and forget to remember Hitler].
 This is another area to pay attention.
 I suspect that the current deepening of division of the American people makes us more vulnerable to the rise of a totalitarian leadership that none thinks could never happen here.